Oakville weekly crime update

-Halton Regional Police officers responded to 34 crime-related incidents in Oakville, Ontario, from May 5 to 12, 2021.
+Halton Regional Police officers responded to 40 incidents of crimes in Oakville, Ontario, from May 12 to 19, 2021.

-Friday, May 7, was the busiest day for our officers as they responded to nine crime incidents.
-In Bronte Creek, the highest incidence of crime was on and around Skipton Lane of six, all involved vehicles.
-Five cases involved thefts from vehicles, and thieves took one vehicle.

-Residents reported 11 thefts from vehicles, making it the week's most reported crime.
-The police also responded to one assault in Bronte, and two homes were broken into both in West Oak Trails.
+While Wednesday, May 12, recorded the least number of reports, Monday, May 17, remained the busiest day for the police officers as they responded to seven crimes.
+Queen Elizabeth Commercial Zone witnessed the highest number of crimes in the past 8 days, two involving drugs and two other separate ones related to theft of vehicle and break-in into a house.
+In addition,13 incidents of property damage and six thefts from automobiles occurred in various neighbourhoods.

 Halton Regional Police does not provide specific addresses.